Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-Where to have dinner in Bad Bellingen?
-Restaurant of the Hotel Markushof
+Where to dine in Bad Bellingen?
+Restaurant at Hotel Markushof

-This 3-star hotel run by the Speck family also offers a quality restaurant in Bad Bellingen.
-We did not stay there, but we spent a very nice gastronomic evening there, ideal for discovering the specialties of the region.
+This 3-star hotel, run by the Speck family, also offers a quality restaurant in Bad Bellingen.
+We didn’t stay there, but we had a very lovely gourmet evening, ideal for discovering the region’s specialties.

-To taste: their delicious potato pancake, of which I had several servings.
+Must-try: their delicious potato pancake, which I had multiple servings of.

 _

-The Aparthotel Badblick is ideally located in Bad Bellingen, as you can easily reach the Balinea thermal baths, which I mentioned above, on foot.
-This hotel is perfect for cyclists because it is labeled “Bett und Bike” and has a secure bike garage!
+The Aparthotel Badblick is ideally located in Bad Bellingen, as you can easily walk to the Balinea thermal baths, which I mentioned earlier.
+This hotel is perfect for cyclists because it has the “Bett und Bike” label and a secure bike garage!

 Rheinstraße 4, 79415 Bad Bellingen

-This town in the southwest of Baden-Württemberg, located at the crossroads of the three countries, is very commercial and culturally dynamic.
-It also houses many textile industries, much like in Mulhouse.
-We made a cultural bike stop during the day to visit the Museum of the Three Countries and Rötteln Castle.
+This town in the southwest of Baden-Württemberg, located at the crossroads of three countries, is very commercially and culturally dynamic.
+It is also home to many textile industries, a bit like Mulhouse.
+We made a cultural stop here by bike during the day to visit the Museum of the Three Countries and Rötteln Castle.

 _